 Commodity Futures Trading Commission (CFTC)

 Over the past five years, Bitcoin has maintained its commodity classification according to the U.S. Commodity Futures Trading Commission (CFTC).
 The Commodity Exchange Act (CEA) vests regulatory authority over commodity derivatives markets (such as futures contracts) in the Commodity Futures Trading Commission (CFTC).
-Cryptocurrency is regulated by the Commodity Futures Trading Commission (CFTC) in the same way as physical commodities like wheat, oil, and gold are.
+Cryptocurrency is regulated by the Commodity Futures Trading Commission (CFTC), similar to physical commodities like wheat, oil, and gold.

 “Bitcoin is a commodity under the Commodity Exchange Act, and we will continue to see the CFTC play a leading role in its regulation,” stated Heath Tarbert, then-chairman of the CFTC in 2020, reinforcing the position.

-The CFTC can now oversee Bitcoin-related options and futures markets thanks to this categorization, but it doesn’t mean they can get involved in the spot markets, where Bitcoin is bought and sold directly.
+Thanks to this categorization, the CFTC can now oversee Bitcoin-related options and futures markets.
+However, this doesn’t mean they can get involved in the spot markets, where Bitcoin is bought and sold directly.
 Bitcoin futures contracts and exchange-traded products have thrived since the CFTC’s categorization made institutional investing possible.

 Securities and Exchange Commission (SEC)

-The question of whether digital assets qualify as securities under U.S. law has typically received more attention from the U.S. Securities and Exchange Commission (SEC).
-It has been decided by the SEC that Bitcoin does not qualify as a security.
-If a financial transaction is to be classified as a “investment contract” (and hence a security), it must pass the Howey Test.
+Whether digital assets qualify as securities under U.S. law has typically received more attention from the U.S. Securities and Exchange Commission (SEC).
+The SEC has decided that Bitcoin does not qualify as a security.
+If a financial transaction is to be classified as an “investment contract” (and hence a security), it must pass the Howey Test.
 Bitcoin fails this test.

-Bitcoin, as opposed to conventional securities, is a decentralized digital asset that does not have a single issuer or business behind it, says the SEC.
-This approach is in line with the CFTC’s, which means that the SEC can concentrate on ICOs and other digital assets that are securities, but it leaves Bitcoin outside of the scope of securities regulation.
+The SEC says Bitcoin is a decentralized digital asset without a single issuer or business behind it, as opposed to conventional securities.
+This approach is in line with the CFTC’s, which means that the SEC can concentrate on ICOs and other digital assets that are securities, but it leaves Bitcoin outside the scope of securities regulation.

 Internal Revenue Service (IRS)

-The Internal Revenue Service (IRS) is not a conventional regulator, but the way it treats Bitcoin for tax purposes is significant.
-Bitcoin is liable to capital gains taxes upon sale or exchange because it has been deemed “property” for tax purposes by the IRS since 2014.
-It is further solidified as an asset similar to commodities in the eyes of the U.S. government due to this categorization, which is similar to how other commodities like gold are taxed.
+The Internal Revenue Service (IRS) is not a conventional regulator, but how it treats Bitcoin for tax purposes is significant.
+Bitcoin is liable to capital gains taxes upon sale or exchange because the IRS has deemed it “property” for tax purposes since 2014.
+This categorization further solidifies it as an asset similar to commodities in the eyes of the U.S. government, similar to how other commodities like gold are taxed.

 Bitcoin is treated as a commodity globally, even though U.S. organizations such as the CFTC and SEC clarify its status within their jurisdiction.